Therapy Services

 • or the one who holds everything together

-• your emotional safety
+• suppressing your needs

-• your needs and voice
+• minimizing your voice

 • your relationships